 DEXA Scans for Weight Loss and Training

-Insight Medical Imaging provides body composition analysis at 11 clinics in Edmonton as well as Fort McMurray.
+Insight Medical Imaging provides body composition analysis at many of our clinics in Edmonton.
 These scans are beneficial for athletes with health and fitness goals who are searching for the most accurate tracking system to monitor their progress.

 Dexa body composition scans help establish a starting point and a target for athletes in pursuit of a specific goal.
 As GE Healthcare states, “for highly trained athletes, even a small change in body composition can significantly affect performance.
 Body composition monitoring provides valuable information that athletes and their trainers can use to adjust diet and training regimens.”

 While many patients with weight loss goals tend to focus on body fat percentage, dexa scans provide additional value by breaking the tissue down into fat, muscle, and mineral in your bones.
 These scans offer a more complete and accurate assessment compared to one-dimensional anthropometric exams like body mass index (BMI), bioimpedance, bod-pod measurements, and hydrostatic weighing.